SalilValia/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/111409181/213402592-e5461dcf-c0ab-4854-9589-e9894718de18.png)

-This second pic shows the percentage of non-Vine members having 5-start reviews.
+This second pic shows the percentage of non-Vine reviews having 5-star reviews.
 The percentage was at 38.7

 ## Summary
 This results show that 51.6 percent of the Vine program had 5-star reviews while for the non-Vine reviews still had about 38.7 percent.